Selling a House As-Is: Pros, Cons, and How to Get a Fair Price

 How much do I lose selling a house as-is?

-There are many factors that impact the home’s final sale price and how much you could lose selling as-is rather than making repairs and selling a turnkey property.
+Several factors impact the home’s final sale price and how much you could lose selling as-is rather than making repairs and selling a turnkey property.
 It really depends on the current state of the overall market, your local market, and the state of the property.

 One option some sellers choose is to sell their home as-is to an investor or iBuyer company (instant buyer) for an all-cash offer.
 This allows the seller to skip the repairs and showings and get a fast closing.
 But the convenience comes at a cost.
 Investors who fix and flip houses pay significantly under a home’s value compared to what the owner might get selling as-is on the open market with an experienced agent.

-iBuyers typically pay more than flippers, around 85%-95% of a home’s value.
-With investors or iBuyers you might lose tens of thousands of dollars.
+iBuyers typically pay more than flippers, around 85% to 95% of a home’s value.
+With investors or iBuyers, you might lose tens of thousands of dollars.
 However, depending on the as-is condition of your home, an all-cash offer from a house-buying company might be the solution you need.

 HomeLight’s Simple Sale platform could be another option for you.
-Simple Sale connects you with the largest network of cash buyers in the U.S.
+This platform connects you with one of the largest networks of cash buyers in the U.S.

 What if I want to address a few issues?